- An 8-bar piano intro in 6/8 time was cut from the album version. This was restored in the film version.

 Is There Anybody Out There?
 The Wall Live 1980-81.
 The official live album of the original The Wall tour in 1980.
 Live versions of all songs.
 The extended piano intro is included here but is shorter at only 4 bars in 6/8 time.

-For the live shows, the first part of the “instrumental interlude” — the second half of the song — has been extended 4 bars and includes some extra piano riffs from Richard Wright.
+For the live shows, the first part of the “instrumental interlude” — the second half of the song — was extended by 4 bars and included some extra piano riffs from Surrogate Band member and session musician Peter Wood.
 This extra phrase never appeared in any demo versions of the full “The Thin Ice”, but could be heard when the track was the “instrumental interlude” that closed out the album.